grumpyjames/birding-almanac/features/a-200-bird-year/part-17-padley-gorge.md

 the path, have a look for a numbered nest box; there should be a pair around there.

-Walls are subsequently located.
-Are they the right walls?
+Some walls are subsequently located, but are they the right walls?
 Perhaps we should have asked for further identifying details.
 We snake our way through them and come to a stop where it feels like there is no path any more.
 At this point, we start to hear a call that we don't